Arrondissement 2, French culture and shopping

 Among the attractions and landmarks of the city, you must note these names: place des Victoires, Bourse and Tour Jean-sans-Peur.

 Arrondissement 2, attractions to see

-Place des Victoires is one of the most beautiful squares of the city.
+Place des Victoires is one of the most beautiful squares in the city.
 Not everyone knows this square.
-In Place des Victoires you can see the best of the traditional parisian architecture.
+In Place des Victoires you can see the best of the traditional Parisian architecture.
 You can go there getting off at Bourse station.

-As I said in my article about arrondissement 1, I think that when you go in Paris you can’t miss the chance to see the Bourse area.
-Bourse is both one of the landmarks of arrondissement 2 and of the entire city.
-The Bourse is very important in Paris, for its history and for architecture too.
+As I said in my article about arrondissement 1, I think that when you go to Paris you can’t miss the chance to see the Bourse area.
+The bourse is both one of the landmarks of arrondissement 2 and of the entire city.
+The Bourse is very important in Paris, for its history, and for architecture too.
 Just think about Brongniart Palace!